NASAWorldWind/WorldWindJava/README_DEVELOPER.txt

 jogl.README.txt

 3) Remove the Codebase manifest attribute from all JOGL JAR files.
-This step enables the JOGL JAR files to be deployed via the World Wind Java Web Start site:
+This step enables the JOGL JAR files to be deployed via the WorldWind Java Web Start site:
 - Run the ANT task jogl.jarfiles.unpack.
 This task extracts the contents of all 12 GlueGen and JOGL JAR files into individual folders under jogl-jarfiles.
 - For each JAR file folder under jogl-jarfiles open the file META-INF/MANIFEST.MF, delete the line